bottlepy/bottle/apidoc/tutorial.rst

         response.content_type = 'text/html; charset=latin9'
         return u'ISO-8859-15 is also known as latin9.'

 In some rare cases the Python encoding names differ from the names supported by the HTTP specification.
-Then, you have to do both: First set the ``response.content_type`` header (which is sent to the client unchanged) and then set the ``response.charset`` option (which is used to decode unicode).
+Then, you have to do both: First set the :attr:`Response.content_type` header (which is sent to the client unchanged) and then set the :attr:`Response.charset` attribute (which is used to decode unicode).